tomsik68/docker-xampp/README.md

 ```
 docker exec myXampp /opt/lampp/lampp restart
 ```
-Please report any issues in issues section on github: https://github.com/tomsik68/docker-xampp/issues where we can track them conveniently.
-Thanks :)

 ### phpmyadmin

-If you used the `-p41062:80` with `docker run`, just browse to http://localhost:41062/phpmyadmin/ .
+If you used the flag `-p 41062:80` with `docker run`, just browse to http://localhost:41062/phpmyadmin/ .

 ## Use a Different XAMPP or PHP Version